ABOUT The Anthacite Region AACA

 The first car show was held at Angela Park in Drums Pa. in 1965 with 50 cars in attendance.
 The show stayed at that location for the next four years at which time it moved to the parking lot of the Prestolite plant in Hazleton Heights.

 The Anthracite Region of the AACA provides many benefits for their members in good standing.
-Registration for member’s cars is free at our annual Show (although your car is not eligible for judging).
-There is a party for members and workers immediately following our annual show.
+Registration for member’s cars is free at our annual Show.
+There is a party for members and workers following our annual show.
 We have an annual family picnic each August at Knoebel’s Grove.
 The event is catered and we supply ride tickets to members and their families.
 The annual Christmas Party is a great event with dinner, dancing, and refreshments.
-Also provided in recent years (based on the club’s financial situation) has been a bus trip to the Atlantic City Car Auction in February.
-This has been open to members and their spouses and included snacks and beverages on the bus.
 All of these benefits are provided at no charge to our members in good standing.
 The Club strives to maintain a ‘family atmosphere’ and involve all family members in Club activities.

 ANNUAL CAR SHOW

 The main event for our club is our annual Car Show.
-It is normally held on the first Sunday in July and attracts upwards of 250 cars.
+It is now held on the third Sunday in September and attracts upwards of 225 cars.
 Obviously, putting on a show of this magnitude is a massive undertaking.
 In order for us to successfully pull it off, we ask for the help of all members and their families for that day.
 Each member will be contacted and a work schedule discussed.
 Please be on time for your assignment.
-Although members can register there car free of charge, there will be no judging of member’s cars.
 Prior to the show, there will also be work sessions held (envelope stuffing/field preparation); your participation in these endeavors is needed to make the show a success.

-The other area in which the Club raises funds is by our annual Ad Book and by selling Hazleton Funfest Tickets.
+The other area in which the Club raises funds is by our annual Ad Book.
 The Ad Book is a great income producer and is a financial safety valve if we encounter rain on the day of the Show.
 We sell full ($50.00) and ½ ($25.00) page ads as well as solicit Trophy Sponsors ($50.00).

 The Club awards scholarships to members children as they graduate from High School.
 This is based upon service rendered to the club.
 We also donate funds to worthy charities as determined by the officers.
 In addition, we have earmarked specific charities to be the beneficiaries of income generated by some of our Cruise Nights.